What Factors Drive Google’s Local Algorithm?

 We’re going to discuss local ranking factors in this article, giving you a better idea of what you can do to find success as a local business.
 If you’re totally out of the loop with SEO and what it entails, don’t worry.

-We’ll give a little introduction into search engine optimization before we dig into the specifics of local SEO.
+We’ll give a little introduction to search engine optimization before we dig into the specifics of local SEO.
 Let’s get started:

 What is SEO and Why Does it Matter?